mananat trayate iti mantraha

 Read on the blog about the silent mantra practice where one just listens to the mantra.

-I often encounter students, mostly beginners who want to lead a mantra practice in public.
-Many of them are asana instructors, with no background of Sanskrit and Indian music... but they still want to offer this activity in their Studio.
-And that also, they want to do playing Harmonium in a wrong way, like a church organ.
+I often encounter students, mostly beginners who tell me that they want to lead a mantra practice in public.
+Many of them are asana instructors, with no background of Sanskrit and even less Indian music... but they still want to offer this activity in their work circle.

 So basically what i suggest is that if you want to practice mantra singing or chanting in front of a group, the best is to use a CD or high resolution music of an Indian trained mantra singer.
-In this way, you are going to give the possibility to the group to practice rightly, or at least to try to follow the right style by following the recording.
+In this way, you are going to give the possibility to the group to practice rightly, or at least to try to follow the right style, vibration and pronunciation by following the recording.

-Many people don't realize that it is no needed to to live mantra presentations, the audience doesn't need that, because they will be copying a wrong way of practicing mantra.
-So many times is stronger the ego of the person eager to lead a singing group than the real need of it.
+Many people don't realize that it is no needed to do live mantra presentations, the audience doesn't need that, because many times they will be copying a wrong way of practicing mantra.
+So the painful reality is that this need comes most of the times from the ego of the person eager to lead a singing group, than the actual need of it. besides many times the group will no benefit from an untrained mantra singer who will present it without the right knowledge and training.

-If you offer people an authentic recording of mantra, not only will they benefit from the practice, but they will be able to be in contact with the authentic way of practicing mantra, the right pronunciation and the appropriate music, if music is used.
+If you offer people an authentic recording of mantra (like a 108 chanting), not only will they benefit from the practice, but they will be able to be in contact with the authentic way of practicing, the right pronunciation and the appropriate music.

 The Gāyatrī Mantra, also known as the Sāvitr Mantra, is a highly revered mantra from the Rig Veda, dedicated to Sāvitṛ, the Sun deity.